| Is Meditation

 passion for its more mundane aspects of health and martial

-{The author has 23 years of meditation practice with
+arts skills. {The author has 23 years of meditation practice with

 significant bad karma.
 Undiminished in his efforts,